-Those who have off-street parking and can charge at home will not only benefit from the convenience of being able to charge their car when it’s not in use, but should also be able to get the cheapest rates.
+Those who have off-street parking and can charge at home will not only benefit from the convenience of being able to charge on their own driveway, but should also be able to get the cheapest rates.

-If you can't charge from home, you will almost certainly pay more to charge your car over a year using public charging points.
-Conversely, the fastest way to charge an electric car is to use a rapid or ultra-rapid charging points, but they’re almost always the most expensive.
-Some are so pricey that you could end up paying more than you would to fuel the equivalent-sized petrol or diesel car.
+If you can't charge from home, you will have to pay more to charge your car using public charging points.
+The fastest way to charge an electric car is to use a rapid or ultra-rapid charging point, but that's also the most expensive way to keep your electric vehicle running.
+Some chargers are so pricey that you could end up paying more than you would to fuel the equivalent-sized petrol or diesel car.

 However, some public charge points are free to use and we can show you how to find them.

 Keep reading to find out all you need to know about how much it costs to charge an electric car, plus we reveal the cheapest (and the most expensive) electric cars to run.